Macaos Enterprise issues

 M71

 at the beginning of the data section of the file.
-If the file has a header section (begins with an M48 line and ends with a % line) then the M71 line should be added just after the header section.
+If the file has a header section (ends with a % line and might begin with an M48 line) then the M71 line should be added just after the header section.